maldoinc/wireup/docs/pages/getting_started.md

 ??? abstract "Read: Global variables"
     Using this approach means relying on global state, which ties your application to a single container instance.
-    This might be sufficient for you and that's okay but, if you want to avoid global state, it's better to create the container within your application factory and provide a way to access it from the created application instance.
+    This might be sufficient for you and that's okay but, if you want to avoid global state, it's better to create the container within your application factory and store it in your application's state instead.

-    With the available integrations, global state is neither necessary nor recommended.

 ### 2. Define services